Joewings-jw/coding_challenges/redis_server/README.md

 ## Build Your Own Redis Server

-This challenge involves building your own Redis server, an in-memory data structure server known for its versatility and performance.
+Redis is an open-source, in-memory data structure store used as a database, cache, and message broker.
+It supports various data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes with radius queries, and streams.
+This challenge involves building your own Redis server, which will offer similar functionalities as the original Redis.

 ### Key Features of Redis:

+- **In-Memory Data Store:** Redis primarily stores data in memory, making it extremely fast for data retrieval and storage operations.

-- **In-Memory Data Structure Store:** Redis supports storing a wide range of data structures, including strings, hashes, lists, sets, sorted sets, and more.
+- **Data Structures:** Redis supports a wide range of data structures, allowing for versatile data storage and manipulation.

-- **Versatility:** Redis is renowned for its versatility, making it suitable for a variety of use cases ranging from caching to messaging and beyond.

-- **History and Evolution:** Originally intended as a Remote Dictionary Server (hence the name "Redis"), the project was initiated by Salvatore Sanfilippo.
-The first version, written in just over 300 lines of TCL, showcased the project's humble beginnings.
+- **Persistence:** Redis offers options for data persistence, enabling data to be stored on disk for durability.

 ### Background:

-- **Evolution:** Since its inception in 2009, Redis has evolved significantly.
-It has been ported to C, optimizing its performance and reliability, and released as open source.

-- **Popularity:** Redis has emerged as one of the most widely used key-value and NoSQL databases, owing to its robust features and performance.
+- **Origin:** Redis was created by Salvatore Sanfilippo, commonly known as antirez, in 2009.

+- **Language:** Redis is implemented in ANSI C, providing high performance and portability across different systems.

-This challenge offers an exciting opportunity to explore the inner workings of Redis and gain hands-on experience in building a powerful in-memory data store.
+This challenge provides an opportunity to explore the architecture and functionalities of Redis, allowing you to gain practical experience in building a distributed, in-memory data store.

+### Components of the Redis Server:

+1. **Network Layer:** Handles incoming client connections and communication protocols.

+2. **Command Processing:** Parses client commands and executes corresponding operations on the data store.

+3. **Data Structures:** Implements various data structures such as strings, lists, sets, hashes, sorted sets, bitmaps, and hyperloglogs.

+4. **Persistence:** Offers mechanisms for data persistence, including snapshotting and append-only file (AOF) persistence.

+### Redis Commands:

+- **GET key:** Get the value stored at the specified key.

+- **SET key value [EX seconds] [PX milliseconds] [NX|XX]:** Set the value of a key with an optional expiration time and condition.

+- **DEL key [key ...]:** Delete one or more keys.

+- **INCR key:** Increment the integer value of a key by one.

+- **DECR key:** Decrement the integer value of a key by one.

+- **LPUSH key value [value ...]:** Prepend one or multiple values to a list.

+- **RPUSH key value [value ...]:** Append one or multiple values to a list.